Welcome To The Beyonce Rodeo: New Country Album Drops To Praise - UrduPoint

 "But it's not just a matter of what Beyonce can do for country music; it's what her concept of country can do for her, in expanding her musical empire and even her already well-honed sense of self.
 It's a lot."

-It's too early to say where "Cowboy Carter" and its voluminous tracklist will land on the charts, but it's certain the album has enormous commercial potential.
+It's too early to say where "Cowboy Carter" and its voluminous tracklist will land on the charts, but streaming service Spotify said that as of Friday evening it was the platform's "most-streamed album in a single day in 2024 so far."

 The Houston-born 42-year-old pioneered and mastered the surprise online album drop, but for the first two "Renaissance" acts, she turned to a more traditional marketing strategy, with calculated promos and deluxe physical editions for purchase.